Editorial team of original Polish Przegląd Lekarski – Oświęcim (Medical Review – Auschwitz). Click to enlarge.

-Konrad Szweda, 1912–1988, Catholic priest, engaged in the Polish anti-Nazi resistance movement in the WW2.
-Interned for his conspiratory activities, he survived the Auschwitz and Dachau concentration camps.
+Father Konrad Szweda, 1912–1988, Catholic priest, engaged in the Polish resistance movement during the Second World War.
+Survivor of Auschwitz and Dachau.

-Tadeusz Szymański, MD, 1917–2002 Auschwitz survivor (prisoner no. 11785), one of the founders and a longtime curator of the Memorial and Museum at the site of the former Auschwitz‑Birkenau death camp.
+Tadeusz Szymański, MD, 1917–2002 Auschwitz survivor (prisoner No. 11785), one of the founders and a longtime curator of the Auschwitz Birkenau Memorial and Museum.

 Adam Szymusik, MD, PhD, 1931–2000, Professor of Psychiatry, Head of Chair of Psychiatry, Head of the Department of Adult Psychiatry, Collegium Medicum, Jagiellonian University, Kraków.
 Former President of the Polish Psychiatric Association.

-Robert Waitz, MD, PhD, 1900–1978, haematologist, member of the French Resistance during the WW2, prisoner doctor in Auschwitz-Birkenau (1943–1946, prisoner number 157261).
-After the was he became a professor of medicine at the University of Strasbourg and was Head of the Internal Medicine Clinic of the Strasbourg Hospital.
+Robert Waitz, MD, PhD, 1900–1978, haematologist, member of the French Resistance during the Second World War, prisoner doctor in Auschwitz-Birkenau (1943–1946, prisoner number 157261).
+After the was he became a professor of medicine at the University of Strasbourg and was Head of the Internal Medicine Clinic of the Strasbourg Municipal Hospital.